 Mixed paper such as: office paper, shredded paper, colored paper, gloss coated paper, brochures, pamphlets, books, magazines, envelopes, file folders, notepads and notebook paper.
 The University has a preferred vendor, DOCUVAULT that can provide departments with secured paper shredding.
 To contact DOCUVAULT, call (856) 853-5160.

 Co-mingled aluminum, glass and plastic.
 Food containers should be thoroughly rinsed clean before being placed in the co-mingled containers.
-University Facilities Grounds Maintenance Department transports co-mingled recyclables to a Drexel storage facility located at 43rd Street and Powelton Avenue for collection by a contracted recycling vendor.
+University Facilities and Real Estate Grounds Maintenance Department transports co-mingled recyclables to a Drexel storage facility located at 43rd Street and Powelton Avenue for collection by a contracted recycling vendor.

 All cardboard can be recycled.
 Drexel has four cardboard balers where cardboard is prepared for recycling.
 In academic buildings, place cardboard outside office in hallways.
 In residence halls, place cardboard at designated floor trash locations.